 Q. If I use my personal vehicle for University business, do I need to notify my broker or insurance company?

 A. Yes.
-If you are using your vehicle for University business, particulary if it is more than on an infrequent basis, your vehicle would need to be "rated" for business use.
-What this means is that the insurance company needs to collect the correct premium for the use of the vehicle; otherwise, the insurance company may say that you have misrepresented the use of the vehicle.
+If you are using your vehicle for University business, particularly if it is more than on an infrequent basis, your vehicle would need to be "rated" for business use.
+What this means is that the insurance company needs to collect the correct premium for the use of the vehicle.
+Otherwise, the insurance company may say that you have misrepresented the use of the vehicle.

-Q. I plan on renting a vehicle from the University Vehicle Pool and need information on driver requirements, rates, etc. Where can I get this information?
+Q. I plan on renting a vehicle from the University Transportation Services and need information on driver requirements, rates, etc. Where can I get this information?

 A. Just check these links for additional information:

-Q. I just had an accident.
+Q. I just had an automobile accident.
 What is the deductible?

-A. The standard deductible is $500.00.
-The deductible is waived where the department authorized driver is not reponsible for causing the damage.
+A. The deductible is variable, from $0 - $2,500.
+The deductible may be waived when the department-authorized driver is not responsible for causing the damage.
 Departments may be subject to a higher deductible based on loss history.
-If you cause property damage and/or bodily injury to another party, the deductible is $2,500.00 additional which is the deductible charged to us by the insurance company.

 Please note that the stipulated deductibles are maximum amounts assessed against the department.
 If damages are less, you are only charged the lesser amount.